lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial7/tutorial.rst

 Method 1: Free sampling
 =======================

-The most direct way to calculate a free energy profile is to extract the partition function from a classical (i.e. unbiased) molecular dynamics simulation, and then estimate the Gibbs free energy by using
+The most direct way to estimate a free energy profile is to sample the Boltzmann distribution using a classical (i.e.unbiased) molecular dynamics simulation, and compute relative Gibbs free energies from the relative probabilities of states using

 .. math::
     :label: eq_G

-    \Delta G = -RT \ln(p/p_0),
+    \Delta G = -RT \ln(\rho/\rho_0),

-where :math:`\Delta G` is the free energy difference, :math:`R` is the gas constant, :math:`T` is the temperature, :math:`p` is the pressure, and :math:`p_0` is a reference pressure.
+where :math:`\Delta G` is the free energy difference, :math:`R` is the gas constant, :math:`T` is the temperature, :math:`\rho` is the density, and :math:`\rho_0` is a reference density.
 As an illustration, let us apply this method to a simple configuration that consists of a particles in a box in the presence of a position-dependent repulsive force that makes the center of the box a less